wsdm-cup-2017/catsear/README.md

 #Executing

-The project can be easily executed by the script catsear.sh as following
+The project can be easily executed by the script catsear.sh as following:

 ```
 ./catsear.sh -i input -o output